MatiasPuhakka/finsi/README.md

 # ANSI, but more Finnish

-Improved ANSI layout with ä, ö and å.
+Improved ANSI layout with ä, ö, å and € behind AltGr.

 ## Installation